 F5® Distributed Cloud API Security delivers a comprehensive approach to protecting API's across their full-lifecycle from build and test through to release, operate and monitor.
-The service allows organizations to more effectively discover all their APIs including manage their inventory and documentation, to more consistently detect behavioral anomalies and vulnerabilities within APIs, and protect their APIs with continuous inspection, unified policies and schema enforcement.
+The service allows organizations to more effectively discover all their APIs including unknown, shadow and Zombie APIs, to more easily govern and manage their inventory and documentation, and secure their APIs with continuous inspection, unified policies and schema enforcement.
 Let's explore how.